The Day The World Calls Easter

 The Resurrection..
 “Christ, the first fruits, after that, those who are Christ’s at His coming.”

 Christ IS coming.
-But the problem is, we don’t know when!
+But we don’t know when!
 It would be nice if we knew, wouldn’t it?
 Then we could prepare.
 Then we’d have time to get ready.

 When Christ does come back, will you be ready?
 Will you be Christ’s, at His coming?
 In the words of a song we sing..